 All the female lions are currently on birth control to prevent any increase in lion numbers at present, although the Park could sustain an increase of lion.

 Visit the Addo Elephant Park website for more information and to make a booking.
-Over the next few weeks, jbaynews.com will be publishing more articles on Addo, the animals and the available accommodation in the Park.
+Over the next few months, jbaynews.com will be publishing more articles on Addo Elephant Park, the animals and the available accommodation in the Park.